taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 ## ⚙️ Infrastructure & Tooling
 -	🧠 Redis Caching
-    o	Used by both services to cache user and ride data. o	Reduces access time and improves response performance.
+  -	Used by both services to cache user and ride data.
+  -	Reduces access time and improves response performance.
 -	🛢️ Databases:
     o	MongoDB for User and Ride Services
 -	🐳 Docker